 Laura has a particular focus on multi-disciplinary projects, working with people from different disciplines to create projects reaching diverse audiences, addressing the University’s social responsibilities and links to wider society.

-Camilla Irvine-Fortescue is a Public Engagement Project Coordinator, supporting researchers to embed arts and public engagement activities within their research.
+Camilla Irvine-Fortescue is the Responsible Impact Specialist, supporting researchers to embed arts and public engagement activities within their research.
 Camilla's has a background in arts programming, coordination, administration and events management .
 She supports a number of projects, including the implementation of Heriot-Watt University's Engaged Research Strategy, collaborating with researchers to share their research with local West Lothian communities, and supporting the development of outreach activities and engaging with audiences through various events such as the Edinburgh Science Festival.

 Heriot-Watt Engage is part of the Research Engagement directorate, within the Policy, Strategy and Impact Team.
 The multi-faceted nature of public engagement means Laura works closely with colleagues in Researcher Development, Marketing and Communications, Alumni Relations and Student Recruitment.

 In 2021, we appointed Academic Leads for Public Engagement, who work closely with the Engaged University steering group to deliver the strategy’s mission to 'inspire and understand the mutual needs of our global – local communities and provide measurable pathways to global impact through our pioneering research'.
-For more details, see the Academic leads webpage.
+We have expanded this group to include technical services, and are working on a new strategy for engaging our communities.
+For more details, see the leads webpage.